Roger Aldridge

 Blues For Lester

 Blues For Lester is an extended piece for mid-size ensemble with an eclectic blend of jazz, funk, contemporary classical, and blues.
 It is an expression of my admiration for Lester Young, the great tenor saxophonist, who had many quirky qualities in his music.
-Recorded by David Arivett, score demo.
-The instrumentation used in the demo is violin, woodwind quintet (with alto flute), piano, bass, and drums.
+Score demo by David Arivett.
+The instrumentation used in the demo is violin, alto flute, oboe, clarinet, French horn, bassoon, piano, bass, and drums.

 Picture